 Development of a successful system led to a rapid increase in the number of sound ranging sections.
 The new scale being one per corps.
 The sections increased in size to 36 including 3 officers.

 Finally, by the autumn of 1916 ranging own fire onto HBs (or other targets out of sight to ground observers) and for calibration, see Calibration page, became standard practice.
 It meant comparing the plot of the HB position or other accurately known location with the plot of the fall of shot.
 For sound ranging this was relatively straightforward although there were various methods.
 For flash-spotting it required a line of sight to the shell bursts from at least three observation posts and this was often unavailable.
-Nevertheless for calibration is was always possible to have a visible point and instrumental observation ensured accurate results.
+Nevertheless for calibration it was always possible to have a visible point and instrumental observation ensured accurate results.

 The need for ‘map shooting’, engaging targets such as HBs using artillery fire without ranging, was a inevitable consequence of target acquisition from aerial photographs (once it became possible to deduce target coordinates from a photo), sound ranging and flash-spotting.
 In addition to ballistic data in firing tables it required two services, survey to accurately fix and orient the CB batteries and meteor to enable calculation of accurate firing data.
 Accurate map shooting was not sufficient for destruction but was sufficient for neutralisation.
 Survey was provided to RGA batteries from early 1915, see Mapping and Survey page.
 Also in 1915 there was some use of locally measured meteor data and relatively complicated calculations, but by late 1915 new range tables started being issued for the various guns and howitzers and in early 1916 meteor telegrams started being distributed, see Meteorology page.

 Delivery of No 80/44 fuzes meant that high airburst HE shells could be cross-observed in daylight, and their position plotted, this made possible observation of fire against an out of sight HB.
 It meant that batteries (or other targets) located from air-photographs or other means and their position coordinates fixed could be ranged.
 There were two methods for airburst ranging, one was merely to shorten the fuze length so that the shell burst on its trajectory to the target.
 The other was to burst the shell high enough above the target for the burst to be visible.
-However, with this ‘non-rigidity’ of the trajectory meant that the resulting fire aimed at the ground was inaccurate and the gunnery techniques to correct for it were not used in 1915 -16.
+However, with this ‘non-rigidity’ of the trajectory meant that the resulting fire aimed at the ground was inaccurate and the gunnery data and techniques to correct for it were not available in 1915 -16.